soda-inria/ken_embeddings/index.md

 ## Embedding the data in Wikipedia

 To build embeddings that capture the information from Wikipedia we leverage [YAGO3](https://yago-knowledge.org/downloads/yago-3), a large knowledge base derived from Wikipedia, and apply our embedding pipeline to generate vectors for many entities.
-These pretrained embeddings are readily available in parquet files that you can download [here](#downloading-the-embeddings).

 ### YAGO3 and its embeddings
 YAGO3 is a large knowledge base derived from Wikipedia in multiple languages and other sources.